Estate Planning

 Regularly reviewing and updating your power of attorney documents ensures they remain relevant and effective, adapting to changing personal circumstances and preferences.
 This proactive approach prevents potential disputes or mismanagement, protecting your interests comprehensively.

-How to Minimise Inheritance Tax and Death Duties for UK Nationals
+How to Minimise Inheritance Tax and Death Duties for UK Expats

 Knowing when inheritance tax kicks in—currently on estates above £325,000—is critical.
 Regular gifts within permitted thresholds, combined with strategic planning, significantly minimise tax obligations.